xkimopro/Time-Series-Databases-Benchmarks/README.md

 ## Data generation synopsis
-Our goal here is to generate three datasets of pseudo-csv compressed data for influxDB and timescaleDB that differ orders of magnitude.
+Our goal here is to generate three datasets of pseudo-csv data for influxDB and timescaleDB that differ orders of magnitude.
 For that purpose we will use the time series benchmark suite that has prebuilt tools forgeneration of pseudo-random data as well as benchmarking scripts that measure read and write performance .

 <b>Small Dataset</b> ≈ 500MB
 <b>Medium Dataset</b> ≈ 5GB